Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Theoretical model

-The chemical potential \(\mu_\text{BG}\) is a parameter effectively representing the presence of a uniform back gate potential \(V_\text{BG}\) (see green surface in Fig. \ref{fig:model scheme}) acting on the entire length of the heterostructure, which modulates the overall band filling of the SE nanowire.
+The chemical potential \(\mu_\text{BG}\) is a parameter of crucial importance in our work, since it effectively incorporates the effect of a uniform back gate potential \(V_\text{BG}\) (see green surface in Fig. \ref{fig:model scheme}) acting on the entire length of the heterostructure, and allows to modulate \textit{in situ} the overall band filling of the SE nanowire.
 We stress that the ability to modulate the charge in these devices has been experimentally demonstrated in a recent work \cite{Vaitiekenas21_ZBPs_in_FMI_SC_SM_hybrid_nanowires}.
-As stated in Ref. \cite{Feijoo23_ABS_and_QPT_in_SE_SC_FMI_hybrids}, the relevant parameter controlling the position of the ABS in this type of device is the dimensionless product $k_\text{F}L_\text{M}$.
-Introducing a global background gate $V_\text{BG}$, we claim that the Fermi momentum $k_F$ can be externally controlled using the relation $\mu_\text{BG}=\hbar^2 k_F^2/2m$, therefore providing an experimentally feasible way to explore the phase diagram of the device.
+As stated in Ref. \cite{Feijoo23_ABS_and_QPT_in_SE_SC_FMI_hybrids}, the critical parameters controlling the position of the ABS in this type of device are the dimensionless product $k_\text{F}L_\text{M}$ and the ratio $h_0/\Delta$.
+However, since typically both $h_0$ and $\Delta$ are fixed by the choice of parent FMI and SC bulk materials and by the transparency of the interface, they cannot be modified \textit{in situ} for a given device.
+By introducing a global background gate $V_\text{BG}$, we claim that the Fermi momentum $k_F$ can be externally controlled through the relation $\mu_\text{BG}=\hbar^2 k_F^2/2m$, therefore providing an experimentally feasible way to modify the subgap spectrum and to explore the phase diagram of the device.

-The device is assumed to be weakly coupled to measuring normal leads connected to bias voltages $V_L$ and $V_R$, introduced to study its transport properties (see Fig. \ref{fig:model scheme}).
-We assume that the measuring contact leads are described by the Hamiltonian
+In addition to the SE-SC-FMI interface, the device is assumed to be weakly coupled to measuring normal leads connected to bias voltages $V_L$ and $V_R$, introduced to study its transport properties (see Fig. \ref{fig:model scheme}).
+In our model, the measurement-contact leads are described by the Hamiltonian

 where the terms $H^\text{lead}_L$ and $H^\text{lead}_R$ describe, respectively, the left and right normal leads (see red finger-type structures in Fig. \ref{fig:model scheme}) which we describe as non-interacting semi-infinite chains